-Even if we create the best-possible experience, we’re still going to see lots of users get stuck in the gutters (and never return to our product).
+Even if we create the best possible experience, we’re still going to see lots of users get stuck in the gutters (and never return to our product).
 Others will go off-track, and we need to plan for detours.
-We can do that with bumpers that keep users on the straight line to their desired outcome.
+We can do that with bumpers that keep users on a straight line to their desired outcome.

 To learn more about how to use bumpers in your product, make sure to download the full bowling alley framework.

 What are the 5 Types of time-to-value (TTV) Metrics?

 There are five unique ways to measure the time it takes for a customer to realize the value of your product.
 You don’t have to track all five metrics, but understanding them will help you determine where to focus your resources.